masa-ue/ProDifEvo-Refinement/README.md

 ### Outputs

-Refer to the notebook.
+Refer to the notebook ```medias/evaluate.ipynb```.
 We save the pdb files of batches in each iteration.

 ----